shrMohtashm/e-plantShopping/README.md

 ### Landing Page

-- Displays a background image and a welcoming paragraph about *Sahar Nursery*.
+- Displays a background image and a welcoming paragraph about *Paradise Nursery*.
 - Shows the company name prominently.
 - Includes a **Get Started** button that navigates to the product listing page.